cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 There are different implementations but the shared anatomy is:
 - Legit looking domain or path that you wouldn't look at twice
 - Legit looking frontend that looks just like the real thing
+- Some mechanism to hide code from security scan
 - Backend to anonymously exfiltrate captured data to the bad guys via:
   - Email (most often @proton.me)
   - Telegram